hannaomi/SwiftPol/paper/paper.md

 # Acknowledgements

 Hannah Turney is supported by funding contributions from the UKRI Biotechnology and Biological Sciences Research Council (grant ref.
 BB/T008709/1) and Johnson&Johnson Innovative Medicine.

 We acknowledge contributions and feedback from Jeffrey Wagner at the Open Force field consortium and Anusha Lalitha, David Hahn, and Gary Tresadern at Johnson&Johnson Innovative Medicine.

-We acknowledge the use of King’s College London e-research Computational Research, Engineering and Technology Environment (CREATE) high-performance computing facility in the development and testing of SwiftPol.
+We acknowledge the use of King’s College London e-research Computational Research, Engineering and Technology Environment (CREATE) high-performance computing facility in the development and testing of SwiftPol [@kings_college_london_kings_2024].

 # References